JeffCleverley/BeansSimpleEdits/README.md

 If you add custom content then the default content is not shown.

-Each Content Area can be disabled and removed.
+Each Content Area can be disabled and removed with a checkbox in the admin.

 *Central content area is a new area, if enabled it will replace the left and right split content areas from the default footer.